 Taking a quick look at some of our services highlights how modern delivery companies can provide accurate ETAs and make the shipping experience more convenient for everyone.

 This feature allows you to track your vehicle’s speed, location, and distance from anywhere – and anytime.
 You can monitor all of your vehicles on a single map that is updated live to the minute.

 You can also download driver route logs so you can review where your drivers have been during the day.
 This helps delivery companies understand how long specific routes took their drivers, so they can work towards optimizing the route the next time.

-You can get real-time delivery email updates, so both you and your customers can stay in the know.
+You can get real-time delivery email and text updates, so both you and your customers can stay in the know.
 You’ll also obtain proof of delivery with geotags and timestamps.

 So, in case of a customer complaint, you can prove where an item’s been dropped off and identify if a mistake has been made.

 On top of vehicle tracking, you’ll also benefit from the following: